Snow Leopard Jomolhari Trek

 Ascending briefly but steeply from the campsite, we depart the remote mountain terrain and follow the ridge towards Thombu La (4,380m).
 From this elevated vantage, the Paro valley unfurls to the south, while mountain vistas surround us in every direction.
 As we initiate a steep descent, we rejoin the route leading back to Shana, where our trek initially commenced.

-After bidding farewell to our trekking crew, we meet the waiting vehicle and embark on a drive along the farm road to Paro.
-As the day progresses, we arrive in the evening to the welcoming comforts of your hotel in Paro.
+After bidding farewell to our trekking crew, we’ll meet our awaiting vehicle and embark on a scenic hour-long drive along the farm road, arriving at our comfortable hotel in Paro in the evening.

 Another mountain Pass to cross - Thombu La pass 4380 m